FeatureBaseDB/featurebase/docs/getting-started.md

 ##### Create the Schema

 Before we can import data or run queries, we need to create our schema.
 You can see two imports from the go-pilosa repo, go-pilosa for the client, and csv for the CSV reader.
-Create the schema by creating a client which will communicate our schema to Pilosa, creating a schema which will contain our indexes and fields, and syncing with Pilosa.
+Create the schema by creating a client (which will communicate our schema to Pilosa), creating a schema locally (which will contain our indexes and fields), and syncing with Pilosa.
 This is all done in the `startrace.go` file:
 ```
 package main